-The USA is currently experiencing the most widespread social turbulence and divisive political polarisation since the late 1960s and early 1970s.
+When Kent State was published in 2020 the USA was experiencing the most widespread social turbulence and divisive political polarisation since the late 1960s and early 1970s.
 The greatest atrocity on home soil during that period was the National Guard killing four students at Ohio’s Kent State University on May 4th 1970, and injuring several others.

 In addition to future serial killer Jeffrey Dahmer being a high school colleague, Derf Backderf grew up twenty miles away from Kent State, being ten when the area was propelled into the national consciousness.
 Fifty years later that prompted this forensic investigation, drawing together so many sources that 25 pages of notes are supplied as to verification and interpretation.
 Don’t miss the one page epilogue that follows them.

 The awareness of most people lacking a specialist interest only encompasses the very basics of the May 4th shooting, so where Backderf scores highly is by building a solid understanding of events leading up to it, heading back several years.
 He explains the fragmented political activist organisations now little remembered, and notes people inclined to tar groups with the same brush rather than seeing students as individuals.
 Backderf also shows fear producing a completely disproportionate response to events in the days before May 4th.
 On May 2nd several hundred National Guards armed with rifles, tear gas and tanks turned up at Kent State, and by the following night they were indiscriminately stabbing students with bayonets and firing tear gas to clear a sit-down protest.